 Noboribetsu Onasen (Hokkaido)

-If I cite the best 3 among the hot springs in Hokkaido, the third place is Yunokawa Onsen (Hakodate), the second is Toyako Onsen, and the first place is Noboribetsu Onsen.
+If I choose the best 3 among the hot springs in Hokkaido, the third place is Yunokawa Onsen (Hakodate), the second is Toyako Onsen, and the first place is Noboribetsu Onsen.

 Noboribetsu Onsen is one of the most popular hot springs in Japan.
 Approximately 10 types of hot springs are gushing up to 3000 liters per minute.
 Because you can enjoy various kinds of hot springs, Noboribetsu Onsen is said to be "department store of hot springs".
 There are many pitched hotels, some of which have various types of hot springs available.
 Just a short walk from the hot spring town, there is a crater called "Jigokudani (Valley of Hell)".
 A promenade is set up here.
 The smell of sulfur drifts, there is power.